-The Saga Hotel Oslo is a boutique hotel in every sense: It's intimate, with only 47 rooms; it has stylish, unique decor; and it offers thoughtful free extras such as Wi-Fi and breakfast (though these are typically free at all Norwegian hotels.)
+The Saga Hotel Oslo is a boutique hotel in every sense: It's intimate, with only 47 rooms; features stylish, unique decor; and offers thoughtful free extras such as Wi-Fi and breakfast (though these are typically free at all Norwegian hotels).
 The hotel completed a major overhaul in spring 2011, and the interior design is definitely up to four-pearl standards.
-Theis especially sleek, with floor-to-ceiling bookshelves, cushioned chairs upholstered in orange, blue, or gray fabric, and flickering candles.
-It's a good spot to sit with a coffee (or something stronger) from the tiny behind the reception desk.
+The lobby lounge is especially sleek, with floor-to-ceiling bookshelves, cushioned chairs upholstered in orange, blue, or gray fabric, and flickering candles.
+It's a good spot to sit with a coffee (or something stronger) from the tiny lobby bar behind the reception desk.

-Slightly less appealing is the windowless basement, but the extensive free morning buffet spread is an appreciated extra.
+Slightly less appealing is the windowless basement breakfast room, but the extensive free morning buffet spread is an appreciated extra.

 In a quiet residential neighborhood behind the Royal Palace, and a bit removed from most tourist sights

 Saga Hotel Oslo is located in the lovely residential neighborhood of Majorstuen, which is home to tree-lined blocks, embassies, and old mansions.
 Though the hotel is within walking distance of the Royal Palace, it's not in the heart of the action, and most sights will require a decent schlep.

 Oslo is Norway's largest city, and is centered around the thoroughfare of Karl Johans Gate, which leads from the Royal Palace to Oslo Central Station.
 Visitors can expect to find shops, cafes, and bakeries along this route, and in the summer can watch mounted police officers and a military marching band lead the royal guards to the palace for the daily changing of the guard ceremony, which takes place daily at 1:30 p.m.